Darren Dreifort: Los Angeles Dodgers

 He was subsequently drafted in the 1st round (2nd overall behind Alex Rodriguez) in the 1993 Major League Baseball draft by the Los Angeles Dodgers.

 Dreifort became one of only a select few players to make his professional debut in the Majors, without first appearing in a minor league game.
 He made his debut on April 7, 1994, against the Florida Marlins, working one scoreless inning as a relief pitcher.
 He appeared in a total of 27 games for the Dodgers that season, finishing 0–5 with a 6.21 ERA.

 After missing the 1995 season due to injuries, Dreifort returned to the Dodgers bullpen for the 1996 and 1997 seasons, pitching effectively as a late inning setup man.
 He recorded his first career win on August 30, 1996, in relief against the Philadelphia Phillies.
 In 1997 he was very good out of the pen, finishing 5–2 with a 2.86 ERA in 48 appearances and notched 4 saves.

 He transitioned to the starting rotation for the 1998 season, making his first start on April 11 against the Houston Astros at Dodger Stadium, working five innings and taking the loss.
 He finished the season 8–12 with an ERA of 4.00.
 He continued to pitch effectively in 1999 (13-13) and in 2000 turned in his best season with a 12–9 record, 4.16 ERA in 32 starts and 164 strikeouts.
+On August 8, 2000, Dreifort became the first pitcher since Derek Lilliquist in 1990 to hit two home runs in a game.

 A free agent after the 2000 season, Dreifort re-signed with the team, and received a five-year, $55 million contract in 2001, a large contract in spite of the fact that he had a career record of 39–45, and a history of arm trouble.
 But, in 2001, with a limited free-agent pitching market, Dreifort's agent Scott Boras sold the Dodgers on the right-hander's future potential, hinting he might sign with their National League West rival, the Colorado Rockies.
 The Dodgers responded with the big contract.